Discrete Semantic System - An alternative symbolic number representation

 3. ANS model describes non-symbolic comparison correctly, but it has systematic troubles with symbolic comparison

-Formerly, it has been demonstrated that the ANS model describes both symbolic and nonsymbolic comparisons correctly.
+Previously, it has been demonstrated that the ANS model describes both symbolic and nonsymbolic comparisons correctly.
 In former studies, usually, goodness of fit was investigated.
-However, among others, our DSS model can predict a very similar performance pattern, which model would result in similar good goodness of fit.
+However, among others, our DSS model can predict a very similar performance pattern, which model would result in a similarly good goodness of fit.
 To overcome this limitation, we extensively analyzed non-symbolic dot comparison and symbolic Indo-Arabic comparison task performance, and beyond the goodness of fit, several other properties were investigated.
 We consistently found that while the ANS model can describe non-symbolic comparison relatively well, the ANS model gives a systematically biased and incorrect description of symbolic comparison.

 Krajcsi, A., Lengyel, G., & Kojouharova, P. (2018).
 Symbolic number comparison is not processed by the analog number system: different symbolic and nonsymbolic numerical distance and size effects.
 Frontiers in Psychology, 9. https://doi.org/10.3389/fpsyg.2018.00124 Or read the preprint.